Kharagpur Junction railway station

-Kharagpur Junction railway station (station code:- KGP) is a railway station in Kharagpur of Paschim Medinipur district in the Indian state of West Bengal.
+Kharagpur Junction railway station (KGP) is a railway station in Kharagpur of Paschim Medinipur district in the Indian state of West Bengal.
 It is also the fourth longest railway station by platform length after Hubli Junction railway station, Gorakhpur Junction railway station and Kollam Junction railway station.
 It is an A-1 category station of Indian Railways.

 History

 Kharagpur Junction came up in 1898–99.
 On one side, Bengal Nagpur Railway's Kharagpur–Cuttack line was opened on New Year's Day in 1899.
 On the other hand, the opening of the bridge over the Rupnarayan River at Kolaghat, on 19 April 1900, connected with Kharagpur.
 Kharagpur was also linked with Sini the same year.
 The line was ready in 1898–99.
 The Kharagpur–Midnapore branch line was opened to traffic in 1901.